 Damie A. Sesay

-Damie is an experienced attorney dedicated to serving her community.
-She currently serves as in-house counsel at GLG.
+Damie Sesay is an experienced attorney dedicated to serving her community.
+She serves as Assistant General Counsel at the Teacher Retirement System of Texas.
 Her vast legal experience has led to several speaking engagements and publications.
-Damie is passionate about Dogwood’s mission of advancing environmental justice and climate action.
-Damie obtained her BA in Psychology from the University of Oklahoma.
-She received her law degree from American University Washington College of Law.
-While in law school, she held a leadership role in several organizations.
-But she’s most proud of receiving the Pro Bono Honors Pledge Award for her commitment to community service.
+Damie is passionate about Dogwood’s mission.
+She has a BA in Psychology from the University of Oklahoma.
+Her law degree is from American University Washington College of Law.
+Damie received the Pro Bono Honors Pledge Award for her community service.
+She is proudest of this honor.

 Loretta A. Slater